 • Records of income that isn’t taxed, such as child support or interest.

 You can request a paper form, but if possible, submitting your FAFSA online is the quickest and easiest way to submit your application.
-Make sure you are on the right website , which should end in “.gov.”
+Make sure you are on the official Student Aid website, which should end in “.gov.”
 If you’re asked to provide credit card information, you’re in the wrong place (after all, “free” is in the form’s name).

 Before you get started, create an FSA ID on the Department of Education website.
 This is the username and password you’ll use to electronically sign your FAFSA, as well as to prefill information in future years, since you’ll need to fill out the FAFSA each year you want to apply for student aid.

-If you are a dependent, your parents will need to create an independent FSA ID.
+If you are a dependent student, your parents will need to create an independent FSA ID.
 Because this ID serves as an official signature, you should create your own and not share it with anyone.

 Take Advantage of Time Savers